 Illegal drugs consist of any number of different substances, including marijuana, cocaine, LSD, “mushrooms,” and crystal methamphetamine.
 Of course, these are just a few.
 If someone is caught carrying, using, or attempting to sell illegal drugs, there are serious legal consequences.
 Out of all types of drugs, illegal drugs are often the most dangerous because there is no way to know what is actually in them.
 You may be wondering what kids need to know about drugs that are illegal since this category is so broad.
 Essentially, it is imperative that parents talk to their children about the implications of using illegal drugs.
 Aside from being arrested or having to pay fines, most people who are caught with illegal drugs also must serve a prison sentence.

 Why Are Illegal Drugs Dangerous?

 Drugs that are illegal are dangerous in many different ways.
 A lot of illegal drugs are known as synthetics, which means that they consist of a number of different chemicals.
 These chemicals can strongly affect the brain and are also highly addictive.
 There are also real dangers of buying illegal drugs.
 Most people who sell illegal drugs tend to be more dangerous and participate in criminal activity.
-Illegal drugs can cause the user to crave more, which encourages them to do things they might not normally do, like buy them from strangers or steal in order to obtain money to buy them.
+Illegal drugs can cause the user to crave more.
+This encourages them to do things they might not normally do, like buy them from strangers or steal in order to obtain money to buy them.